timothyylim/imperial-exam-solutions/M2-Computer-Systems/2014-M2-sols_KS.md

 -4            | 1111 1100
 13 + (-4) = 9 | **1** 0000 1001

 The bolded bit gets discarded so we end up with 0000 1001.
+Note: if we had A - (-B) = -C or -A - B = C where A and B had different signs but C had the same sign as the subtrahend then we'd have to worry about overflow.

 ###1 b.